-- 1. As a Christian institution of higher education, North Park is committed to providing a campus environment characterized by mutual respect among students, faculty, and staff.
+c.
+For more information, please see North Park University's webpage a.As a Christian institution of higher education, North Park is committed to providing a campus environment characterized by mutual respect among students, faculty, and staff.
 To effectuate this commitment, it is North Park University's policy that any form of sexual violence or other offense, harassment, discrimination, relationship violence, retaliation or misconduct will not be tolerated.
-For more information see North Park University's webpage. - 2.
+For more information see North Park University's webpage.

+9. Title IX and Policy Against Discrimination, Harassment, Sexual Misconduct, Relationship Violence and Retaliation b.
 This policy applies to all members of the campus community: students, faculty, staff, and visitors.
 It applies to incidents that occur on campus property as well as any off-campus functions sponsored or supervised by the institution.
 This policy also applies to off campus conduct that has continuing impact on the ability of a member of the North Park community to fully engage in, and benefit from, campus life.
 For more information about campus safety, please see North Park University's webpage.
 North Park's policy is mandated not only by its adherence to Christian principles, but also by law, including Title IX of the Education Amendments Act of 1972.

-J. Performance Improvement Plan (PIP) Policy
+10.Performance Improvement Plan (PIP) Policy

-1. Purpose: The purpose of this policy is to identify students with AT RISK behaviors who are in danger of failing a nursing course due to academic, clinical, or professional issues.
+a.Purpose: The purpose of this policy is to identify students with AT RISK behaviors who are in danger of failing a nursing course due to academic, clinical, or professional issues.
 The goal of this policy is to identify areas of improvement and assist the student in facilitating the development of their professional self.
-The
+The b.Performance Improvement Plan (PIP) will outline behaviors that the student must improve upon in the nursing program, clinical area, or in the classroom.